-Along with the calculation of knickpoint magnitude, our algorithm allows the characterisation of knickpoint morphology.
-We can identify different knickpoint or knickzone types by i) identifying locations where k{sn} increases downstream (positive slope break knickpoints); or ii) identifying locations where k{sn} decreases (negative slope break knickpoints); and iii) identifying locations where a sudden change in elevation occurs (vertical step knickpoints).
+Along with the calculation of knickpoint magnitude, our algorithm allows for the characterisation of knickpoint morphology.
+We can identify different knickpoint or knickzone types by (i) identifying locations where $k{\rm sn}$ increases downstream (positive slope-break knickpoints) or (ii) identifying locations where $k{\rm sn}$ decreases (negative slope-break knickpoints) and (iii) identifying locations where a sudden change in elevation occurs (vertical step knickpoints).
 This approach is suitable to identify the most common morphologies described in the literature (e.g. Haviv et al., 2010; Kirby and Whipple, 2012).
 However, we wish to emphasise that this algorithm can also be used to focus on one particular knickpoint morphology.
-For example, the classical convex-upwards knickpoint expression (e.g., Knopf, 1924) can be isolated by only displaying the knickpoints with a drop of Δk{sn} (Figure 11b).
-In order to examine steepened reaches or knickzones, we can also isolate locations where Δk{sn} increases.
+For example, the classical convexupwards knickpoint expression (e.g. Knopf, 1924) can be isolated by only displaying the knickpoints with a drop in $\Delta k{\rm sn}$ (Fig. 11b).
+In order to examine steepened reaches or knickzones, we can also isolate locations where $\Delta k{\rm sn}$ increases.
 Finally, waterfall detection can be achieved, if the resolution of the DEM allows it, by focusing on locations with a jump in z{seg} .
-We provide all these different knickpoint types for the Smugglers Catchment in the Supplementary Materials (Figure S12).
+We provide all these different knickpoint types for the Smugglers catchment in the Supplement (Fig. S12).